CharlieThomasHarrison/Project_4_BattleTanksV2/README.md

 * BT54: Attaching a Debugger to Unreal Resovled crashing with a protected pointer to TankAmingConponenet
 * BT55: Decoupling Your Architecture
 * BT56: BlueprintImplementableEvent Changed UI to be buillt from BP fuction from the c++ class
+* BT57: Using the ensure Assertion added ensure to key points in code to see insight to failing code